-When deciding how to create my peanut butter cake, I knew I wanted to use a yellow cake base and transform it into a peanut butter one.
+When deciding how to create my peanut butter cake and after looking at recipes for peanut butter cake, I knew I wanted to use a yellow cake base and transform it into a peanut butter one.
 I’ve always preferred a yellow cake over a plain vanilla one, probably because of the brown sugar.
 Thankfully, my theory was correct.
 This yellow-turned-peanut butter cake was a massive success!

-I’ll walk you through how you can achieve this bake in the bog post down below.
+I’ll walk you through how you can achieve this easy peanut butter cake in the bog post down below.
 You’ll find step-by-step instructions with photos and in depth recipe notes.
 However, if you’re feeling extra confident, feel free to scroll down to the recipe card at the bottom of the post and get started!
 You go, Glen Coco.

 Step 1: Mix cake flour, baking powder, baking soda, and salt together.